dmithamo/javascript-color-game/README.md

 # javascript-color-game
 ### [A JavaScript based 'game' to hone js skills.]
-The game works by setting up an array of colors in clackable squares on the screen.
-On of these colors matches a pre-defined 'correct' color, whose rgb code is displayed on top of the screen.
-The player clicks on the ssquare whose color he/she thinks matches the given rgb code.
+The game works by setting up an array of colored clickable squares on the screen.
+One of these squares background color matches a pre-defined 'correct' color, whose rgb code is displayed on top of the screen.
+The player clicks on the square whose color he/she thinks matches the given rgb code.
+The choice he/she makes is compared against the correct color, and magic happens.
 Pretty neat, ja?

 ## The logic
 Aaaaam....read the js code.
 It's not that hard to understand.
 Really it isn't.